 “THE POSITIVE THINKER SEES THE INVISIBLE, FEELS THE INTANGIBLE, AND ACHIEVES THE IMPOSSIBLE.”
+Winston Churchill

 Why does this matter?
-The way people view life events is directly related to their mortality.4 A ten-year study in the Netherlands found that people with a positive attitude were 55% less likely to die than pessimistic people in the same time period.5 Those with sunnier, more positive dispositions were also found to be more resilient to illnesses like the common cold and the flu compared to those with negative attitudes.
+The way people view life events is directly related to their mortality.
+A ten-year study in the Netherlands found that people with a positive attitude were 55% less likely to die than pessimistic people in the same time period.
+This study found that those with sunnier, more positive dispositions were also found to be more resilient to illnesses like the common cold and the flu compared to those with negative attitudes.

 Sometimes being pessimistic can be a way of protecting your feelings.
 If you expect a bad outcome, then you won’t be surprised or hurt by something when it happens.
 By disengaging from bad news and not confronting problems, a pessimist may actually protect the body from fewer cortisol spikes than someone actively immersed in trying to find solutions for stressful situations.

 Sometimes things really are that bad and it’s difficult to imagine a positive outcome.
 The difference between an optimist and a pessimist is that an optimist will try.
 Confronted with the same circumstances, an optimist and a pessimist will react differently to the same news.

-Nobody should go through life stifling negative feelings, pain, or grief.
-It’s important to acknowledge these feelings, learn from them, and move on.
-Maybe things will never be the same as they were before but we can adapt.
-We can look for the positive aspects of our new normal.
-We can control our perspective.
 We choose how to react.
 We choose to give significance to events or situations.
 Ask yourself if you have jumped to any conclusions?
 Added judgment?
 When faced with something distressing, reframe it.
 Think of the same situation with a good outcome.
-Try to focus on the beneficial things in your life and what you can control.
-It’s all about point of view.
-This is the key to overcoming adversity.